 Citizen science (CS) is a term which has been used to describe volunteer participation in research or activities which have scientific meaning.
 The exact meaning and context of the term can vary and sometimes it is used as general notion to describe interactions between science and society.
 "Public participation in scientific research" (PPSR), "crowdsourcing", "participatory monitoring" and "citizen observatories" are examples of the terms which are used sometimes as synonyms and some other times covering specific aspects of the broader term "citizen science".
-A definition which suits the scope of EU BON project regarding citizen science is offered by Roy et al. (2012): "Volunteer collection of biodiversity and environmental data which contributes to expanding our knowledge of the natural environment, including biological monitoring and the collection or interpretation of environmental observations".
+A definition which suits the scope of EU BON project regarding citizen science is offered by Roy et al (Roy et al. 2012): "Volunteer collection of biodiversity and environmental data which contributes to expanding our knowledge of the natural environment, including biological monitoring and the collection or interpretation of environmental observations".
 We will use in turn this definition and particularly focus on biodiversity observation data.

-1.1 Biodiversity and citizen science
+Biodiversity and citizen science

 Biodiversity is a widely used term, both in science and policy making.
 The meaning of the term is often context dependent.
 One of the policy-related definitions is provided by the Convention on Biological Diversity (CBD): " 'Biological diversity' means the variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems".
 For science communication purposes there are more accessible concepts for the general public when talking about biodiversity.
-Meinard and Quetier (2013) suggest that considering biodiversity as "learning experience" would make it more interdisciplinary and accessible.
+Meinard and Quetier (Meinard and Quetier 2013) suggest that considering biodiversity as "learning experience" would make it more interdisciplinary and accessible.
 Citizens can relate to biodiversity in various ways, directly or indirectly, but for the concept of citizen science in biodiversity monitoring volunteering is an important aspect (Roy et al. 2012).
 In research which employs citizen science methods the largest body of articles is in biology and conservation, followed by geographical research, social sciences and health (Kullenberg and Kasperowski 2016).
-Within the framework of the EuMon project (EU-wide monitoring methods and systems of surveillance for species and habitats of Community interest, http://eumon.ckff.si/) four types of participatory networks were identified for biodiversity monitoring which rely on volunteering: participating in environmental tourism; virtual network organisations; national NGOs and local associations (Bell et al. 2007).
+Four types of participatory networks were identified for biodiversity monitoring which rely on volunteering: participating in environmental tourism; virtual network organisations; national NGOs and local associations (Bell et al. 2007).
 Some of those networks have been active for more than 100 years, but virtual network organisations and information sharing using the internet are relatively new concepts and practices which have quickly advanced.
 With the rise of online nature observation portals the number of opportunistic observations that are publicly available has also been increasing.

-1.2 Europe and citizen science
+Europe and citizen science